This is a list of species in The Future Is Wild and the tropes that fit them.

 - Shock and Awe: The output of this creature (1000 volts) is larger then any living electrical fish today though.

-A giant colony of several jellyfish-like organisms living together, like the Portuguese man-of-war of today.
-Ocean storms may break it apart, but the pieces can still continue living, provided they have one of each of the organisms that make up the Phantom.
+A giant community of several jellyfish-like organisms living together, much like the Portuguese man-of-war of today.
+It is essentially an organic ship, utilizing maneuverable sails to catch the wind, and polyps on its end that propel it forward, like rudders.
 They prey on juvenile Reef Gliders, but are eaten by adults.
+It strangely reproduces by riding the fierce storms fueled by the endless expanses of warm water.
+The storms may break it apart, but the pieces can still continue living, and can even regrow themselves like an amoeba, provided they have one of each of the essential organisms that make up the Phantom.

 - From a Single Cell: Downplayed.
-They need at least one of each of the organisms that make up a functioning Ocean Phantom in order to regenerate.
+The Phantom needs at least one of each of the organisms that make up a functioning Ocean Phantom in order to regenerate.

-- Healing Factor: If the colony breaks apart, it can regenerate itself as long as they have one of each of the organisms that make it up.
+- Healing Factor: If the colony breaks apart, it can regenerate itself if it has one of each of the organisms that make it up.

 - The Hunter Becomes the Hunted: They prey on young Reef Gliders, but adult Reef Gliders will prey on them instead.
-They employ Spindletroopers to act as defences against adult Reef Gliders.
+As such, they employ Spindletroopers to act as defences against adult Reef Gliders.

 - Names to Run Away from Really Fast: "Ocean Phantom" would suggest something ominous, and it is indeed to any small creatures it floats above.

-- Planimal: It grows red algae on its top in symbiosis.
+- Planimal: The phantom's surface grows red algae in a form of symbiosis.
 The algae give the Phantom nutrients, while the Phantom gives the algae transportation.
+Despite this, it still eats juvenile Reef Gliders to balance its diet.

 - The Worm That Walks: It's a colony of smaller organisms, similar to the Portuguese Man-Of-War.